softlab-ntua/bencherl/README.md

 ### How to build just the benchmarks ###

 	$ make bench

+### How to build just the applications ###

+	$ make app

+### How to run the benchmark suite ###

+Specify what you want to run and how in `conf/run.conf`, and then use `bench-run` to run the benchmark suite.

+	$ ./bench-run

-### How to run benchmarks ###
+### How to specify a mnemonic name for a run ###

-Use the `run_bench` script.
+Use the `-m` option of the `bench-run` script.

+	$ ./bench-run -m everything-but-big

-### How to run specific benchmarks ###
+### How to specify which benchmarks to run ###

+Set the `INCLUDE_BENCH` variable in `conf/run.conf`, if you want to specify which benchmarks to run.

+    INCLUDE_BENCH=bang,big

+Set the `EXCLUDE_BENCH` variable in `conf/run.conf`, if you want to specify which benchmarks not to run.

+   EXCLUDE_BENCH=dialyzer_bench

-Use the `-b` option of the `run_bench` script and specify the names of one or more of the available benchmarks, separated with commas.
+The values of both variables are one or more benchmark names separated with commas.

-	e.g. ./run_bench -b bang,big

-### How to run all the benchmarks ###

-Use the `run_bench` script without its `-b` option.
+By default, all benchmarks are run.

-### How to get a list of all the available benchmarks ###
+### How list all benchmarks ###

-Use the `-l` option of the `run_bench` script.
+Use the `-l` option of the `bench-run` script.

 	$ ./run_bench -l

-### How to ignore one or more benchmarks ###

-Edit the `conf/suite.conf` file and set the value of the `IGNORE_BENCH` variable to the names of the benchmarks to be ignored separated with commas.

-	e.g. IGNORE_BENCH=bang,big

-### How to specify the number of schedulers to use for running benchmarks ###

-Use the `-s` option of the `run_bench` script.
-The argument of this option is either a single number (e.g. `1` -> run the benchmark with 1 scheduler), or one or more numbers separated with commas (e.g. `2,3` -> run the benchmark with 2 and 3 schedulers), or a range of numbers (e.g. `2..4` -> run the benchmark with 2, 3 and 4 schedulers).

-	e.g.

-	$ ./run_bench -s 1
-	$ ./run_bench -s 1..16
-	$ ./run_bench -s 1,2,4,8,16,32

-Benchmarks are executed by default with as many schedulers as the number of processors.

-### How to specify one or more OTP's to use for running benchmarks ###

-Edit the `conf/suite.conf` file and set the value of the `OTPS` variable to a a string that contains information about all the OTP's that should be used separated with commas.
-For each OTP both an alias and the path to it should be provided (separated with a `=`).

-	e.g. OTPS="R15B=~/otps/otp_src_R15B,R15B01=~/otps/otp_src_R15B01"

-Benchmarks are executed by default using the erl program found on path.

-### How to specify the different sets of VM arguments to use for running benchmarks ###

-Edit the `conf/suite.conf` file and set the value of the `ARGS` variable to a string that contains information abotu the different sets separated with commas.
-An alias should be specified for each set of arguments.
-The alias is separated from the arguments with a `=`.

-	e.g. ARGS="DEFAULT_BIND=+sbt db,UNBOUND=+sbt u"

-### How to specify the Erlang compiler to use for compiling the benchmarks, the suite and the applications ###

-Use the `ERLC` environment variable.

-### What is the result of running one or more benchmarks ###

-A new directory in the `results` directory.
-The name of the directory is the date and time when the execution of the benchmarks took place in the format ddMMyyHHmmss.

-In the `results` directory there is one directory for each benchmark `X`, which has been executed, with the same name.

-In each X directory there are 3 subdirectories:
-* a `diagrams` directory
-* an `ouput` directory
-* a `statistics` directory

-The `diagrams` directory contains the time and speedup diagrams.
-The `output` directory contains the output of the benchmark for each execution.
-The `statistics` directory contains time and speedup information for the execution of the benchmark.

-### How to plot diagrams ###

-Use the `-t` and the `-d` options of the `run_bench` script.
-Use the `-t` option for time diagrams, and the `-d` option for speedup diagrams.

-### How to run distributed benchmarks ###

-Edit `conf/suite.conf` (or `X/conf/bench.conf`, where `X` is a benchmark directory) and set the value of the `NODES` variable to the short names of the Erlang nodes that should be used for running the benchmark.

-The suite is responsible for:
-* starting these nodes before running the benchmark
-* making them available to the benchmark (so that the benchmark can spawn processes on them)
-* stopping these nodes after having run the benchmark
+### How to specify the number of schedulers to run benchmarks with ###

+Set the `NUMBER_OF_SCHEDULERS` variable in `conf/run.conf`.

+The value of this variable can be either one or more integers separated with
+commas:

+	NUMBER_OF_SCHEDULERS=1,2,4,8,16,32,64

+or a range of integers:

+	NUMBER_OF_SCHEDULERS=1..16

+By default, benchmarks are run with as many schedulers as the number of logical processors.

+### How to specify the Erlang/OTPs to run benchmarks with ###

+Set the `OTPS` variable in `conf/run.conf`.

+The value of this variable is one or more alias-path pairs separated with commas.

+	OTPS="R14B04=/usr/local/otp_src_R14B04,R15B01=/usr/local/otp_src_R15B01"

+By default, benchmarks are compiled and run with the `erlc` and `erl` programs found in the OS path.

+### How to specify the `erl` command-line arguments to run benchmarks with ###

+Set the `ERL_ARGS` variable in `conf/run.conf`.

+The value of this variable is one or more alias-arguments pairs separated with commas.

+	ERL_ARGS="SOME_ARGS=+sbt db +swt low,SOME_OTHER_ARGS=+sbt u"

+### How to specify the number of slave nodes to run the benchmarks with ###

+Set the `NUMBER_OF_SLAVE_NODES` variable in `conf/run.conf`.

+The value of this variable can be either one or more integers separated with
+commas:

+	NUMBER_OF_SLAVE_NODES=1,2,4,6,8

+or a range of integers:

+	NUMBER_OF_SLAVE_NODES=2..4

+Benchmarks run with at most as many slave nodes as specified in the `SLAVE_NODES` variable.

+By default, benchmarks are run with one master node and no slave nodes.

+### How to specify the slave nodes to run benchmarks with ###

+Set the `SLAVE_NODES` variable in `conf/run.conf`.

+The value of this variable is zero or more long node names separated with commas.

+	SLAVE_NODES=somenode@somehost,someothernode@someotherhost

+By default, benchmarks are run with no slave nodes.

+### How to specify the magic cookie that master and slave nodes share ###

+Set the `COOKIE` variable in `conf/run.conf`.

+	COOKIE="some_cookie"

+The default cookie is `cookie`.

+### How to specify which version of the benchmarks to run.

+Set the `VERSION` variable in `conf/run.conf`.

+The value of this variable can be `short`, `intermediate` or `long`.

+	VERSION=short

+The default version is `short`.

+### How to specify whether to produce scalability graphs or not ###

+Set the `PLOT` variable in `conf/run.conf`.

+The value of this variable can be either 0 (do not produce any scalability graphs) or 1 (produce scalability graphs).

+	PLOT=1

+By default, no scalability graphs are produced.

+### How to specify whether to perform a sanity check or not ###

+Set the `CHECK_SANITY` variable in `conf/run.conf`.

+The value of this variable can be either 0 (do not perform sanity check) or 1 (perform sanity check).

+	SANITY_CHECK=1

+By default, the sanity of the benchmark execution results is not checked.

+### How to specify the number of iterations ###

+Set the `ITERATIONS` variable in `conf/run.conf`.

+The value of this variable is an integer >= 1.

+	ITERATIONS=5

+The default number of iterations is 1.

+### How to specify the compiler to use for the benchmarks, the applications and the suite ###

+Set the `ERLC` variable in the `Makefile`.

+### What is the result of running the benchmark suite ###

+A new directory is created under the `results` directory.
+The name of this directory is the mnemonic name or, if no mnemonic name has been specified, a string that contains the date and time when the run started.

+In the result directory, there is one subdirectory for each one of the benchmarks that was run with the same name as the benchmark.
+Each such directory has 3 sub-directories:
+* `graphs`, which contains the scalability graphs
+* `output`, which contains the output that the benchmark produced during its execution
+* `measurements`, which contains the scalability measurements collected during the execution of the benchmark .